spxp/spxp-specs/SpxpProfileSpec-V03.md

     }
 }
 ```
 Please note that certificates do not allow domain bound profile keys.
+You can use a DNS bound key to _sign_ a
+certificate, but the key getting granted permissions must be part of the certificate itself.

 ### 9.3 Self-signed profile key
 The profile root document ([5](#5-social-profile-root-document)) must be signed with the key listed as “publicKey” in